 i386 and amd64 Debian packages are available from the repo.hu Debian repository.

-There is now a package for Arch Linux, thanks to AndreasBWagner.
+(There used to be a package for Arch Linux, thanks to AndreasBWagner.)

 Animator takes no file arguments, input is always read from STDIN.